rgcv/CGAL.jl/README.md

 ## Installation

 Until it some day makes its way to the official Julia package registry, you can add it directly from this repo right here!
-Drop into a REPL and type de
+Drop into a REPL and type the
 following:

 ```julia